 Chakra is Sanskrit for “wheel.”
-They are described as being shaped like multicolored lotus petals or spoked wheels which whirl at various speeds as they process energy.
-They are described in Hindu and Buddhist yogic literature.
+It is a shaped like multicolored lotus petals or spoked wheels which whirl at various speeds as they process energy.
+They appear in Hindu and Buddhist yogic literature.
 Both systems describe them differently, and their descriptions vary in Western literature as well.

 Are Chakras Real

 Scientifically chakras are not recognized as no evidence of them exists.
 It is only until recently that they have not completely been dismissed by Western medicine.

 Their increased acknowledgment has came about from the use of acupuncture meridians and other Eastern systems in healing the body.
 Hiroshi Motoyama of Japan presented evidence for the existence of chakras.
 He hypothesized that if an enlightened individual could influence the chakras, the energy output would be measured.
 Using a lead-lined recording booth, Motoyama measured the energy field opposite various chakras which subjects claimed to have awakened, usually through years of meditation.
 His findings were that energy levels at those areas were significantly greater than over the same areas of controlled subject.

 The methods of diagnosing the health of chakras are by clairvoyance, by energy scans with the hands, and by dowsing with pendulums.
 Clairvoyants say that health disturbances often manifest in the aura, and thus in the chakras, months and sometimes years before they appear in the physical body.

 There are seven major chakras and hundreds of minor ones.
 In the aura the etheric, astral, and mental bodies are said to each have seven major chakras.
 The seven major etheric centers, which are most directly concerned with the physical heath, lie along the spinal column.
 Each is associated with an endocrine gland, a major nerve plexus, a physiological function, and a psychic function.
 The higher the position along the spinal column, the more complex is the chakra and the higher are its functions.